A fault-tolerant non-Clifford gate for the surface code in two dimensions: Results

 We aim to fix the gauge of a three-dimensional model.
 However, we will only maintain a two-dimensional array of live qubits.
 As such the decoder has a limited amount of information available to make decisions about how to pair defects.
 To overcome this issue we defer correcting pairs of defects to a later time once we have more certainty that two defects should be matched.
 This leads the errors to spread over the time matching is deferred, see Fig.~\ref{Fig:JIT}.
-We propose a just-in-time decoder~\cite{Harrington04, Bravyi13b} that will defer the pairing of defects such that the spread of errors is controlled.
+We propose a renormalisation-group~\cite{Harrington04, Bravyi13b} just-in-time decoder~\cite{Bombin18} that will defer the pairing of defects such that the spread of errors is controlled.
 Broadly speaking, we find that a just-in-time decoder will work if the pairing of two defects is deferred until both defects have existed for a time proportional to their separation in spacetime.
-We make this statement precise in Appendix~\ref{App:JIT} and prove it controls the spread of errors.
+We make this statement precise in Methods~\ref{App:JIT} and prove it controls the spread of errors.
+Moreover, we discuss how the decoder is modified to find a correction close to the boundary of the surface code.

 Supposing an independent and identically distributed error model that is characterised in terms of chunks~\cite{Gacs86, Grimmett99, Gray01} we can show that the just-in-time decoder will not spread a connected component of the error by more than a constant factor of the size of the component.
 We further find that this spread error model can be decoded by a renormalisation-group decoder.
-We prove a threshold against the spread error model using a renormalisation-group decoder in Appendix~\ref{App:JIT} , see Lemma~\ref{Lemma:RG}.
-We then prove that the just-in-time decoder will give rise to spread errors with a constant spread, see Lemma~\ref{Lemma:JIT}, thus justifying the noise model.
+We prove a threshold against the spread error model using a renormalisation-group decoder in Methods~\ref{SubSec:ThresholdTheorem} , see Lemma~\ref{Lemma:RG}.
+We then prove that the just-in-time decoder will give rise to spread errors with a constant spread, see Lemma~\ref{Lemma:JIT} in Methods~\ref{SubSec:JustInTime}, thus justifying the noise model.
 In contrast, the threshold theorem for just-in-time decoding given by Bomb\'{i}n.~\cite{Bombin18} uses a minimum-weight perfect matching decoder~\cite{Edmonds65, Dennis02}.